On generalized deformation problems: Generalized Deformation Problems for -injectivity and -rationality

-In this section we use Proposition \ref{prop1} to solve the generalized deformation problem for F-injectivity (see Theorem \ref{ThmF-in}) and use Proposition \ref{prop2} to solve the generalized deformation problem for F-rationality (see Theorem \ref{ThmF-r}).
-Firstly we focus on F-injectivity.
+In this section we use Proposition \ref{prop1} to solve the generalized deformation problem for $F$-injectivity (see Theorem \ref{ThmF-in}) and use Proposition \ref{prop2} to solve the generalized deformation problem for $F$-rationality (see Theorem \ref{ThmF-r}).
+Firstly we focus on $F$-injectivity.
 To do this, we need the following.

-\begin{prop} Assume that $(R,m)$ is an F-injective local ring of characteristic $p>0$.
+\begin{prop} Assume that $(R,\mathfrak{m})$ is an $F$-injective local ring of characteristic $p>0$.
 Then every ideal generated by a regular sequence is Frobenius closed. \end{prop}

-\begin{rem} This proposition is almost the same as \cite[Proposition 3.13]{QS}, except that our proposition remove the condition that $R$ is F-finite.
-Actually this condition can be removed since in the original proof of \cite[Proposition 3.13]{QS}, the F-finiteness assumption is used in \cite[Lemma 3.11]{QS}, which says that if $(R,m,K)$ is an F-injective local ring and $R$ is F-finite, then $R_P$ is F-injective for all $P\in \spec(R)$.
-But this statement of \cite[Lemma 3.11]{QS} does not require $R$ to be F-finite according to \cite[Theorem 4.13]{MP}. \end{rem}
+\begin{rem} This proposition is almost the same as \cite[Proposition 3.13]{QS}, except that our proposition remove the condition that $R$ is $F$-finite.
+Actually this condition can be removed since in the original proof of \cite[Proposition 3.13]{QS}, the $F$-finiteness assumption is used in \cite[Lemma 3.11]{QS}, which says that if $(R,\mathfrak{m},K)$ is an $F$-injective local ring and $R$ is $F$-finite, then $R_P$ is $F$-injective for all $P\in \spec(R)$.
+But this statement of \cite[Lemma 3.11]{QS} does not require $R$ to be $F$-finite according to \cite[Theorem 4.13]{MP}. \end{rem}

 Now we are ready to prove our first main Theorem \ref{ThmF-in}.